snahil28/CSStudyInstruments/survey.md

 Communication with Project in Progress:

-_Your bug report and fix submission have been acknowledge by the project and they are working to merge it or have requested you modify your submission in some way_
+_Your bug report and fix submission have been acknowledged by the project and they are working to merge it or have requested you modify your submission in some way_